Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 26:11

 Well see, here's the funny thing about open source, Steve, is that in many respects we are, there's, there's so many different threads that are, that are firing inside my head right now.
-They're, they're, they're, they're battling for control of the utex.
+They're battling for control of the utex.
 That is my mouth a open source.
-We don't really think about open source the way that original advocates of open source thought about it, you know, because realistically speaking, if you don't like the protest, you can, you can fork a copy of the, the open source and you can now support it yourself, right?
-That was always the model, right?
+We don't really think about open source the way that original advocates of open source thought about it, because realistically speaking, if you don't like the protest, you can, you can fork a copy of the open source and you can now support it yourself.
+That was always the model.
 That's why it would be free forever, because I could see the code, I could get my own copy of the code.
 That's not the way that most of us interact with open source, though most of us treat open source as a product, not as an open source project.

 Ted Neward 27:05

-And now this starts to get into some interesting, you know, a there's, there's some interesting assumptions that are being turned on their head when I say that.
-If I say open source is a product, you know, there are certain things that we make assumptions about with respect to product.
-We do not expect Microsoft word to flash up alava Ukraine when I start Microsoft Word as a splash screen.
-But if they did, you know, how many of us would be upset or how many of us would, would, you know, would, would just say, okay, whatever, and move on.
+And now this starts to get into some interesting assumptions.
+There's, there's some interesting assumptions that are being turned on their head when I say that.
+If I say open source is a product there are certain things that we make assumptions about with respect to the product.
+We do not expect Microsoft Word to flash up alava Ukraine when I start Microsoft Word as a splash screen.
+But if they did how many of us would be upset or how many of us would just say, okay, whatever, and move on.
 Do they have a right to put that message up?
 There were a lot of people who will argue, they absolutely do not, and that would be an interesting one to try in the courts.
-But the other thing is, you know, much of the open source space, what a lot of people really don't think about is something that economists frequently do.
+But the other thing is much of the open source space, what a lot of people really don't think about is something that economists frequently do.

 Ted Neward 27:58

-And this is, you know, used to be that five years ago, if I said the word supply chain, most people would have no idea what I was referring to.
-Now, of course, you know, worldwide with the disruption pandemic, the shortage of labor, et cetera, everybody's getting comfortable with it.
+And this used to be that five years ago, if I said the word supply chain, most people would have no idea what I was referring to.
+Now, of course worldwide with the disruption pandemic, the shortage of labor, et cetera, everybody's getting comfortable with it.
 But open source is part of the supply chain of your software.
 And one of the things that frequently, I mentioned earlier McDonald's, one of the things that made McDonald's successful as this global enterprise is they took control of their supply chain.
 They make their own buns.
-They, they raise their own cows.
-They, they farm their own lettuce and tomatoes and so forth.
-They, when you, when you drive out of McDonald's with that, you know, machine assembled burger that you've got every aspect of what you're about to eat, including the cardboard packaging, the Keenan came from suppliers that Microsoft, or sorry, Microsoft McDonald's owns, right?
+They raise their own cows.
+They farm their own lettuce and tomatoes and so forth.
+They, when you drive out of McDonald's with that machine assembled burger that you've got every aspect of what you're about to eat, including the cardboard packaging, the Keenan came from suppliers that Microsoft, or sorry, Microsoft McDonald's owns.

 Ted Neward 28:57

 They own their entire supply chain.
-And it's funny because it just, you know, just yesterday there was a Twitter that came across where somebody you knows cart, it was a comic and two, you know, people in hard hats obviously working on some construction site.
+And it's funny because it just yesterday there was a Twitter that came across where somebody's cart was, it was a comic and two people in hard hats obviously working on some construction site.
 And there was a picture of a screwdriver with a $2 price tag on it.
-And the one hard hat is looking at the other hard hat and saying, Really, you bought the screwdriver instead of making it yourself.
+And the one hard hat is looking at the other hard hat and saying, really, you bought the screwdriver instead of making it yourself.
 What kind?
-You know, because we do that all the time as developers, you know, why do you insist on building everything?
+Because we do that all the time as developers, why do you insist on building everything?
 Well, I mean, there is an argument to be made here that if you build it, it's a part of your supply chain and therefore you have full control over it and you would never be victims of the protest world.
 The other side of this is, if I depend on a particular package and they decide to put up protestware, and especially if they decide to do it in a public manner, am I legally liable?

 Ted Neward 29:51

 Forget lava Ukraine for a second.
-Let's suppose they put up a neo-Nazi flag, right?
+Let's suppose they put up a neo-Nazi flag.
 Am I legally liable for displaying?
 Because I mean, anytime we talk about something that could be used for good, it can also be used for bad.
 We have to acknowledge that.
 Am I legally liable now for antisemitic messaging from my software?
-If I Yeah, I can.
-Katie's like, Oh geez.
 Yeah.
 These are the kinds of things, and this is partly why so many companies for, I mean, developers get so frustrated all the time when it's like, why can't I just use an open source package?
 Because that's an additional element to the supply chain that we need to make sure that we understand and that we understand the legal liability implications of using, because that is a big deal.
 That is a very, very big deal.

 Steve Poole 30:40